jjwatt/learnxinyminutes-docs/c.html.markdown

     this will print out "Error occurred at i = 51 & j = 99."
   */
   /*
-    it is generally considered bad practice to do so, except if you really know what you are doing.
+    it is generally considered bad practice to do so unless you really know what you are doing.
 See https://en.wikipedia.org/wiki/Spaghetti_code#Meaning */